RSS Feed

 The CPU clock speed may be increased by increasing either the FSB Speed or CPU Multiplier.
 However, it is interesting to note that increasing the FSB speed will have a greater impact as it increases factors such as memory speed (for synchronous operation) and processor speed.
 The CPU multiplier is also comparatively difficult to adjust.

-Overclocking CPU How to Overclock a CPU
+How to Overclock your CPU

 The following section describes how overclocking may be done with the BIOS.
 Enter the BIOS during system startup.
 Select the Bios Features Setup, CPU Soft Menu, or any other similar option and press Enter.
 Modify the CPU Host Bus Frequency, External Clock (PCI), or similar option.
 Page Down until the desired motherboard FSB speed (for example 200 MHz for processors whose FSB normally works at 166 MHz) is found.
 In the CPU Core section, find the Multiple Bus Frequency or Multiplier factor and modify the value of the CPU Multiplier (for example 11x may be changed to 13x).
 Now save the changes to the CMOS and exit.
 It is generally advisable to change the parameters in steps.
 For example, increase the FSB speed by a few MHz and check whether the system boots.
 If the computer boots, increase the speed further and check again.
 Repeat until the highest setting with which the computer will boot up is obtained.
 Now test the OS with some resource hungry application (like a game) to check whether the system crashes.
 If it crashes, lower the FSB speed in steps to the point where the system is stable.